-To disable UVM protection, open the Administrator Utility and clear the Replace the standard Windows logon with UVM's secure logon check box.
+To disable UVM protection, open the Administrator Utility and clear the Use UVM Logon Protection for this Workstation instead of using Windows Logon Protection check box.
 You must restart the computer before UVM protection is disabled.

 - Do not clear or disable the IBM embedded Security Chip if UVM protection is enabled.
 If you do, the contents of the hard disk become unusable, and you must re-format the hard disk drive and reinstall all software. - When the IBM embedded Security Chip is cleared, all encryption keys and certificates stored on the chip are lost.